What Credit Score Do You Start With?

 Your Starting Credit Score Doesn’t Last All Your Life

 If you have a poor credit history, don’t be discouraged!
+If you have a poor credit history, don’t be discouraged!
 It doesn’t matter what credit score you start with.
-As you get older and more experienced, you’ll likely see an increase in your credit score.
+There are lenders who provide loans for credit scores under 550.
+Moreover, as you get older and more experienced, you’ll likely see an increase in your credit score.
 You can also improve your score by paying off any outstanding debts, staying on top of your bills, and keeping track of any changes to your information (like addresses or phone numbers).

 Remember that having excellent credit isn’t just about getting new loans easily.
 It’s about being able to secure affordable insurance rates and even get approved for specific jobs!
 So try to stay on top of your finances and decrease your credit utilization figure as much as possible to maintain a good credit score throughout your life.